mik4el/gadget-pi-tower-lamp/README.md

 # README for PI Tower Lamp
-Controlling a circuit of rgb leds to match colors in windows of the Telefonplan Tower from a webcam image using a RaspberryPI and Python.
-Also runs a simulated light led in commandline for testing purpose.
+Controlling a circuit of rgb leds in a lamp to show average color of in windows of the Telefonplan Tower from a webcam image using a RaspberryPI and Python.
+Also runs a simulation of lamp color, input colors and enhanced webcam image for testing purposes.
-When a color changes in the Tower the lamp goes through the ten new colors in sequence and ends with average color.
+When a significant change of the average color happens the lamp animates to the new color.

 ### Tests
 Run tests with this command: